 These components include the following:

-- Air Terminals: Also known as lightning rods, these copper and metal rods are mounted vertically on the highest point of the house or commercial building.
-They will intercept all lightning strikes, causing them to end up harmlessly planted in the earth to avoid damage or injury.
+- Air terminals: Also known as lightning rods, these copper and metal rods are mounted vertically on the highest point of a house or commercial building.
+They work to intercept all lightning strikes, causing them to end up harmlessly planted in the earth.

-- Bonds: Bonds are essential for the control of electric current.
+- Bonds: Bonds are essential for the control of electric currents.
 They prevent any side flashes (electricity traveling between two objects) by grounding metal objects to the main conductor cable.

 - Grounds: The grounds are connected to metal grounding rods that are buried approximately 10 feet in the earth.
-When lightning travels through the system, it is then buried with them, effectively eliminating the chance of injury or damage.
+When lightning travels through the system, it is then buried with the rods, effectively eliminating the chance of injury or damage.

-For more information about our systems or installations, or to schedule your personalized installation appointment in Eastern Massachusetts, please contact Boston Lightning Rod at 800-992-3466.
-If you have any questions, visit our FAQ page.
+To learn more about our services or to schedule your personalized installation appointment in Eastern Massachusetts, contact Boston Lightning Rod Co., Inc. today at 800-992-3466.
+If you have any questions, please refer to our FAQ page.